-I‘m often asked about my recipes and possible ingredient substitutions for these homemade dog food recipes.
-Owners want to cater meals based on their dog's allergy issues and food preferences.
-Oftentimes, dog owners also want to make recipe substitutions for financial reasons or to use up ingredients that they already have at home.
+I'm often asked about my recipes and possible ingredient substitutions for these homemade dog food recipes.
+Some dog owners want to cater meals based on their own individual dog's allergy issues and food preferences, for financial reasons or to use up ingredients that they already have at home.
 That's doable, and I'll explain how.

-Whatever your reason for wanting to do dog food recipe ingredient substitutions, there are many substitutions that you can make when it comes to homemade dog food.
-Whether you'd like to use a different protein source or different fruits and vegetables, as long as the new ingredients are canine-friendly they can probably be added to the recipe.
+Whatever your reason for wanting to do dog food recipe ingredient substitutions, there are many ways you can do this.
+Whether you'd like to use a different protein source or a different carbohydrate source (especially fruits and vegetables), as long as the new ingredients are dog-friendly, they can probably be added or replace another ingredient.

-The thing that you will need to keep in mind is your dog's nutrition.
-Commercial dog foods are nutritionally balanced to provide the nourishment that your dog requires.
-If you decide to make homemade dog food, especially steering away from the original recipe, creating complete and balanced meals becomes your responsibility.
+What you must keep in mind is your dog's nutrition requirements.
+Most commercial dog foods are already nutritionally balanced to provide the nourishment that the dog requires.
+If you're making homemade dog food, especially steering away from the original recipe, creating complete and balanced meals becomes your responsibility.

 How to Substitute Ingredients in Homemade Dog Food Recipes

-I cannot recommend the best ingredients to feed your dog, because I am not a canine nutritionist.
+I cannot recommend the “best ingredients” to feed your dog, because I am not a canine nutritionist.
 I've expanded more on this topic in several of my other guides: this one and this one.
-However, I can give you guidance on some of the healthiest ingredients that you may be able to use as substitutions for homemade dog food recipes.
+However, I can give you guidance on some of the healthiest dog-friendly ingredients that you may be able to use as substitutions for homemade dog food recipes.

-Canines, like humans, cannot survive without a diet rich in healthy protein sources.
-It is a necessary source of dietary energy, and protein also aids in a healthy immune system.
-The best protein sources are meat-based, even though it is possible to feed your dog a vegetarian diet.
+Dogs, like humans, cannot survive without a diet rich in healthy protein sources.
+It is a necessary source of dietary energy for dogs, and protein also aids in a healthy immune system among other things.

-Common protein sources include beef, chicken and turkey.
-However, some dogs have food allergies or sensitivities to these more common protein sources.
-Some substitutions for homemade dog food recipes protein sources include:
+Most common recommended protein sources are beef, chicken and turkey.
+However, some dogs have food allergies or sensitivities to these common protein sources, which is when you need to exchange these ingredients with something else.